When to start sleep training baby in crib

 The logic behind the order of this routine is that babies generally have a spike in alertness and energy after eating, become sleepy after a stretch of play, and are hungry after getting some sleep.

-To make sure baby becomes energized instead of sleepy when they eat, offer the breast or bottle in a well-lit room where they won’t receive sleepy-time signals.
+To make sure the baby becomes energized instead of sleepy when they eat, offer the breast or bottle in a well-lit room where they won’t receive sleepy-time signals.
 When it’s time to transition from play to sleep, keep it short and sweet by reading a book or singing a lulling song.
-When baby wakes up, feed them as quickly as possible so they associate feedings with recharging their energy, instead of drifting into dreams.
+When baby wakes up, feed them as quickly as possible so they associate feedings with recharging their energy instead of drifting into dreams.

-Determine the proper timing of this routine by keeping track of when your baby typically seems hungry, alert, and sleepy and base your routine off that timing.
+Determine the proper timing of this routine by keeping track of when your baby typically seems hungry, alert, and sleepy, and base your routine off on that timing.
 Because sleep deprivation can make the memory murky, you can set a timer to remind you when it’s time to start transitioning from one activity to another as you’re getting used to the routine – it will eventually become second nature.

-Like most things in life, you may have to go through some trial and error before settling on timing that best suits you and baby.
+Like most things in life, you may have to go through some trial and error before settling on timing that best suits you and your baby.

 More Routine Equals a Calmer Baby and Parent

-Not only does this routine help you help yourself, because of how organically one activity flows into another, it will also likely serve to calm baby because they’ll have more predictability in their day.
+Not only does this routine help you help yourself, but because of how organically one activity flows into another, it will also likely serve to calm your baby because they’ll have more predictability in their day.

 Key Ingredients for The Sleep Zone

-Becoming a pro at the Feed – Play – Sleep routine, and transitioning baby to sleepy time when they’re primed for zzzs is great, but if their sleep environment is not ideal all your routine efforts might be pointless.
+Becoming a pro at the Feed–Play–Sleep routine and transitioning baby to sleepy time when they’re primed for ZZZs is great, but if their sleep environment is not ideal, all your routine efforts might be pointless.

 To help ensure your baby stays asleep for as long as their tiny body needs, mix the following goodies into your baby’s sleep zone: